the-laughing-monkey/cicada-platform/README.md

 It is also worth considering a reputation system for miners that allows reliable miners to be called on more regularly.
 However, any such system must be carefully weighted so as not to allow the same miners to consistently drive all traffic.
 Trust would be defined algorithmically, for example based on whether the node responded to all requests throughout time, whether it ever had malformed packets or out of date software, whether its binaries have ever been altered from standard hashes, the node&#39;s speed, dropped packets, etc. This idea is outlined in more detail in the Networking section.
 Nodes could be less likely to receive requests if they have issues or a low reputation rating or even blacklisted if they have repeated issues such as compromised software, altered binaries, etc.

-**Lastly, blockchains can grow very large, so how would a small client like a cell phone store the whole blockchain?
+**Lastly, blockchains can grow very large.
+So, how would a small client, like a cell phone, store the whole blockchain?
 The answer is none of them would need to at all.
 Instead, clients need to keep only a current subset of the most recent transactions and the rest of the blockchain is sharded up and replicated in pieces to all clients, so that each client is responsible for storing a small portion of the historical blockchain. ** If nodes drop out or go offline a shard may be replicating temporarily from an existing node to maintain a proper percentage of the chain to avoid losing any piece of it.
 Because other nodes contain redundant instances of that particular shard, all of the instances would have to be destroyed to destroy that part of the blockchain, which makes the protocol space efficient and able to run and be stored on a mobile device.
 In addition, the blockchains could be backed up by anyone or by a backup company to keep the system safe in the case of total disaster and to allow for restoration later, while providing evidence of their completeness.
 Lookups would use a DHT to find which nodes currently hold the necessary part of the blockchain for a lookup, should an old transaction need to be verified, and multiple clients would be checked to ensure accuracy.

 **That means that the Distributed Proof of Work delivers the following in a single platform:**